How I lost 50 pounds as a nutritarian

 - Eating great tasting foods without ever having to feel hungry

 - Potentially prevent heart-disease, cancer, stroke, dementia, osteoporosis, psoriasis, arthritis, and more from ever happening to you

 - Get rid of your food cravings once and for all

 - Age gracefully and stay independent during your golden years

 The nutritarian diet has no tricks.
-Again, it’s completely based on unbiased science and is simply the best method for eating we know about today.
+Again, it’s completely based on unbiased science and is simply the best method for eating I know about today.